France–Spain football rivalry: History

 Like many European countries, football began to reach France and Spain in the late 19th century, and, just like any neighbors, Spain and France shared similar interests in promoting the sport.
 This led to the two countries' attempt to establish their football associations and seek friendlies.
 This led to the two countries playing their first-ever friendly in 1922, where Spain outclassed the host 4–0.
 However, subsequent turmoils meant that there was very little space for football in Spain and France to develop, with the French showed little interests on football at first even when hosting the 1938 FIFA World Cup and Spain was drowned into a brutal civil war.
-Eventually, the World War II led to the tensions between two nations, with Spain under pro-Nazi Francisco Franco despite its neutrality, and majority of French who opposed Nazi occupation; Spain was viewed with suspicion by France for sheltering several Nazi collaborators during the German occupation of France.
-After the WWII, Spain and France established official relations, and football rivalry began to redevelop.
+Eventually, World War II led to tensions between the two nations, as Spain was viewed with suspicion by France for sheltering several Nazi collaborators during the German occupation of France.
+After WWII, Spain and France established official relations, and football rivalry began to redevelop.

 Initially, Spain achieved its first success in any major competition, winning the 1964 European Nations' Cup, and the rivalry remained a little one-sided with Spain being dominant until France's conquest of UEFA Euro 1984, in which they beat Spain in the final.
 Subsequently, with the following quick development of football in France, especially the establishment of INF Clairefontaine, football successes started to shift to France, and France proved to be more dominant in international achievements than Spain.
 The rivalry reached a new height after Spain suffered an agonizing 2–1 defeat to France in the 2021 UEFA Nations League final, which attracted media in both countries due to their successes in football competitions and has since become popular throughout confrontation between the two national teams as part of the multi-dimensional rivalry between two states.